JeanLebrument/iOSModulesArchitecture/README.md

 After downloading the repository, be sure that you already installed [cocoapods](https://cocoapods.org/) and run the command `pod install` in the directory of the repository through a terminal.
 Then open the file named **iOSModuleArchitecture.xcworkspace**.

+## Architecture

+- **Builder**: Builder design pattern in charge of the instantiation of the whole module
+- **IO**: Class that manage the input and the output of the module.
+- **Wireframe**: Manages the instantiation of the view inside the window.
+- **ViewController**: The ViewController displays the UI elements and sends the user interaction to the Presenter
+- **Presenter:** Mediator design pattern that drive the interactions between the ViewController, the Interactor and the IO.
+This class drives the user interaction depending on the type of action. (business logic or the changing of module)
+- **Interactor:** Manages all the business logic of the module and handles the call to the Datastore to store and retrieve objects.
+- **Datastore:** Communicates with the local storage and the remote storage by using the strategy design pattern.
+- **Model:** Simply the data that will be transferred in the module.

 ## Class diagram
 *This class diagram represents the modelization of the main module - FirstModule - of this app*